How to Protect Yourself From Fraudulent Emails

 If someone is requesting personal or financial information from you STOP and think.
 Scammers will use pressure to try and scare you into handing this over without thinking.

+Call them and check they really do need the information, and don’t forget to call the number you find for yourself!
 You should also make sure that you back up your files regularly, this will help protect you against viruses and ransomware attacks.

 Keep your security software up to date, and you should also set it to update automatically to help keep you protected at all times.